Hello, and thank you for visiting my website.

 It’s an honor and a privilege to serve you, your family, and our neighbors throughout the district.
 Please don’t hesitate to get in touch.

-Steve is a public school teacher and small business owner from Renton.
-He is a proud fourth-generation resident of the 11th District, graduating from Renton’s Hazen High School.
+Steve is a public school teacher who until recently was also a small business owner.
+Living in Renton, he is a proud fourth-generation resident of the 11th Legislative District.

-First elected to the state House in 2012, Steve was named deputy majority floor leader as a freshman and retained that leadership position in the 2017 session.
+First elected to the state House in 2012, Steve is deputy majority floor leader.
 He is a member of four policy committees: Appropriations, Business and Financial Services, Education, and Rules, tasked with determining which bills will be debated and voted on by the full House.